Second-Order Extended Kalman Filter for Extended Object and Group Tracking: Introduction

 \section{Introduction}

 Extended object tracking is becoming increasingly important in many application areas such as autonomous driving \cite{Granstroem2014a} and maritime surveillance \cite{Granstroem2014}.
 An extended object is characterized by a varying number of noisy measurements from different spatially distributed sources on the object.
 In contrast to point target tracking, the objective is to estimate both the location and shape of the target object.
-Typically, only few measurements are available per frame so that it becomes necessary to systematically fuse measurements from different frames under incorporation of the temporal evaluation of the object.
+Typically, only few measurements are available per frame so that it becomes necessary to systematically fuse measurements from different frames under incorporation of the temporal evolution of the object.

 Many different extended object tracking methods with different properties and application areas have been developed in the past years.
-For a recent overview of extended object tracking and its applications, we refer to \cite{Granstroem2016}.
+For a recent overview of extended object tracking and its applications, we refer to \cite{Granstroem2017}.
 A main challenge in extended object tracking is that joint tracking and shape estimation is a high-dimensional problem with severe nonlinearities, which requires sophisticated and problem-specific nonlinear estimation techniques.

-One of the first approaches is the random matrix approach \cite{Koch2008,Koch2005,Feldmann2009,Feldmann2008,Feldmann2010,Feldmann2012,Feldmann2008a,Granstrom2010,Granstrom2012} that models the spatial extent with a Gaussian distribution whose covariance matrix is recursively estimated.
+One of the first approaches is the random matrix approach \cite{Feldmann2008,Feldmann2009,Feldmann2010,Feldmann2008a,Feldmann2012,Granstrom2010,Granstrom2012,Koch2008,Koch2005} that models the spatial extent with a Gaussian distribution whose covariance matrix is recursively estimated.
 For this purpose, the uncertainty of the covariance matrix is represented with an inverse Wishart density.

-The random hypersurface (RH) model \cite{Baum2012,TAES_Baum_RHM,TAES_Baum,Faion2014,MFI15_Faion,Fusion13_Faion,Fusion12_Faion-CylinderTracking,Faion2015,Faion2014,Faion2015a} reduces the extended object tracking problem to a curve fitting problem by means of scaling the shape contours.
+The random hypersurface (RH) model \cite{J_Baum2012,J_TAES_Baum,J_TAES_Baum_RHM,Fusion12_Faion-CylinderTracking,Fusion13_Faion,MFI15_Faion,Faion2014,Faion2015,Faion2015a} reduces the extended object tracking problem to a curve fitting problem by means of scaling the shape contours.
 This idea can be used for basic geometric shapes such as ellipses but also for general star-convex shapes and three-dimensional objects.
 In the RH approach the shape parameters are estimated using Gaussian estimators such as the Unscented Kalman Filter (UKF) \cite{Julier_UnscentedFiltering}.
 Of course, in general, the increased flexibility comes at the cost of more complex algorithms.
+Monte Carlo methods for extended object and group tracking problems are described in \cite{Mihaylova2014,Petrov2012a,Petrov2011,Petrov2012}.